Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 Trigger actions include starting a process instance, sending a BPMN signal or any [connector action]({% link process-automation/latest/model/connectors/index.md %}#actions).
 An action contains a payload that is sent from the trigger to the action being started.

 The values for action payloads can be set in different ways depending on the action being sent and the source event type that generated the action.
-For example, if the Slack **MESSAGE_RECEIVED** event is used, then the value of an action can use the value of the `slackChannelId` the message was received from.
+For example, if the Slack **MESSAGE_RECEIVED** event is used, then the value of an action can use the value of the `slackChannelId` the message was received from or an expression based on the event model.

 The ways in which an action can be set are as: